sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 * Requirements: the rclone tokenfile `[PROJECT_tokenfile].conf`
 * Spider role: Normal user

 ..
-Tip:: If you want to use an environment variable to set the token file, rather than having to pass it on the command line every time then you can do: ``$export ada_tokenfile=/path-to-mytoken/[PROJECT_tokenfile].conf`` and then you can omit the option '--tokenfile' from all of the ada commands
+Tip:: You can use an environment variable to set the token file, rather than having to pass it on the command line every time.
+Enter the command:``$export ada_tokenfile=/path-to-mytoken/[PROJECT_tokenfile].conf`` and then you can omit the option '--tokenfile' from all of the ADA commands.

 ..
-Tip:: You can get extra information about the submitted command and the rest call details by using the `--debug` option in your ada command.
+Tip:: You can get extra information about the submitted command and the REST API call details by using the `--debug` option in your ADA command.

 Check your access to the system
 -------------------------------